 The Cruel Cost of Cotton

-When looking at our wardrobes, we can only see the end result of unseen labour.
-But modern slavery is present in every aspect of the products that we consume.
-The cruel cost is hidden in the production of the materials from which they are made.
-And, modern slavery exists in the harvesting and production of cotton in China and Uzbekistan.
+We look at our wardrobes, and we see the end result of unseen labour.
+But we now know that there is modern slavery in every aspect of the products we consume.
+The cruel cost is hidden in the production of the materials.
+And, one very large area that modern slavery exists is in the harvesting and production of cotton in China and Uzbekistan.

 In the Xinjiang region in northwest China, there is a mass detention of the Uyghur people.
 They are a Muslim minority group.

-The Uyghur people held in these detention centres are facing horrific human rights violations such as forced labour, torture and compulsory sterilisation of Uyghur women, an act of genocide.
+The Uyghur people held in these detention centres are facing horrific human rights violations.
+For example forced labour, torture and compulsory sterilisation of Uyghur women.
+This is an act of genocide.

 Cotton in Fashion

 The global fashion industry relies heavily on Chinese cotton.
-Evidenced by the fact that 85 per cent of fashions cotton is produced in Xinjiang.
+As evidenced by the fact that 85 per cent of fashions cotton is produced in Xinjiang.
 It is then turned into clothes in Chinese factories.
 Or it is sent to other garment manufacturing countries in Asia.

 In the US alone, 24 per cent of all imports are of cotton for textile and apparel.
 This is a category worth $11.1 billion, that comes from China.
 Similarly in Europe, China accounts for 29 per cent of all clothes imported from outside of the continent.
 Infact, Global fashion brands have sourced cotton extensively from the Xinjiang region.
 It is now estimated that as many as one in five cotton products currently being sold worldwide, can be linked to the modern slavery of the Uyghur population in Xinjiang.